 Is this the ultimate family escape?

-A five star hotel so fabulous you and your kids will never want to leave.
-Pack your bags, Coworth Park is calling for fresh air, great food and fun on tap.
+A five star hotel so fab you and your kids will never want to leave.
+Pack your bags, Coworth Park is calling for fresh air, great food and post-lockdown fun on tap.

 Arrrrgh.
-How is it half term already?
+How is it nearly Christmas already?
 It feels like it was only yesterday we were clicking our heels at the school gates as we sent our kids back to the classroom.
-But the holidays are upon us and, to be honest, as we hurtle towards Christmas, we’ll take any opportunity we can to step off the treadmill of daily school runs, talk of bubbles and WFH Zoom calls.
+But 2020 is nearly over and out (nope we won’t be sorry to say bye bye to this particular year), now is the time to plot your plot your post lockdown escape and jingle all the Christmas.
 I know just the place.

 How does a little five star R&R grab you?
 A place where children and adults are entertained, your every whim is catered for and there’s no compromise needed.
 Where is this utopia, you ask?
 Canter towards Ascot and head down the sweeping drive of Coworth Park.
 It is the ultimate staycation destination for quality family time.
 Here’s why we’re hot footing it here right now…